The legal requirements for getting married in France are quite complex and can be particularly difficult for non residents.

 tel: +33 01 53 59 2323

-Getting married in France is very bureaucratic.
+The legal requirements for getting married in France are very bureaucratic.
 There is a huge amount of paperwork and you need to have a residence or live in the country for 40 days.
 It is a very specific process and you need to be very thorough.The best way to get round any problems is to go and see the Mairie.
 We found that they were really friendly and helped us so much once they got to know us.
 Also it is good as the Mayor makes all the decisions on if you pass or not.

 If you wish to have a civil ceremony in France I would highly recommend you employ the services of a French wedding planner to help deal with the paperwork.